 The psychoanalytic curriculum includes four years of seminars and courses, and completing the required supervised and independent clinical work may require more time.
 Course work introduces the candidate to both historical and contemporary points of view of analysis.
 The continually evolving nature of psychoanalytic knowledge and the relevance of multiple perspectives for understanding and working with analytic cases is central to our curriculum.
 It challenges the candidate to integrate the multiplicity of theories and perspectives that are the hallmark of analysis today.
 Candidates will develop their own points of view and the ability to be open to continually learning from patients, papers and discussions.

-The curriculum is organized into five tracks: Theory, Technique, Psychopathology, Development, Psychoanalytic Understanding and Explanation; and there are also continuous case presentations by candidates of their analytic work in each year.
+The curriculum is organized into five tracks: Theory, Technique, Psychopathology, Development, and the Clinical Case Conference track.

 The academic year consists of two semesters from September to June.
 Classes are taught in small seminar groups on Friday evenings and Saturday mornings, on alternating weekends.
 Candidates must attend all seminars, and they also need to allot time for the assigned readings for each class.